sous-chefs/iis/README.md

 ### Actions

-- :add: - add a new virtual site
+- `:add` - add a new virtual site
-- :config: - apply configuration to an existing virtual site
+- `:config` - apply configuration to an existing virtual site
-- :delete: - delete an existing virtual site
+- `:delete` - delete an existing virtual site
-- :start: - start a virtual site
+- `:start` - start a virtual site
-- :stop: - stop a virtual site
+- `:stop` - stop a virtual site
-- :restart: - restart a virtual site
+- `:restart` - restart a virtual site

 ### Attribute Parameters

-- product_id: name attribute.
+- `product_id` - name attribute.
 Specifies the ID of a product to install.
-- site_name: name attribute.
+- `site_name` - name attribute.
-- site_id: . if not given IIS generates a unique ID for the site
+- `site_id` - if not given IIS generates a unique ID for the site
-- path: IIS will create a root application and a root virtual directory mapped to this specified local path
+- `path` - IIS will create a root application and a root virtual directory mapped to this specified local path
-- protocol: http protocol type the site should respond to. valid values are :http, :https. default is :http
+- `protocol` - http protocol type the site should respond to. valid values are :http, :https. default is :http
-- port: port site will listen on. default is 80
+- `port` - port site will listen on. default is 80
-- host_header: host header (also known as domains or host names) the site should map to. default is all host headers
+- `host_header` - host header (also known as domains or host names) the site should map to. default is all host headers
-- options: additional options to configure the site
+- `options` - additional options to configure the site
-- bindings: Advanced options to configure the information required for requests to communicate with a Web site.
+- `bindings` - Advanced options to configure the information required for requests to communicate with a Web site.
 See http://www.iis.net/configreference/system.applicationhost/sites/site/bindings/binding for parameter format.
 When binding is used, port protocol and host_header should not be used.
-- application_pool: set the application pool of the site
+- `application_pool` - set the application pool of the site
-- options: support for additional options -logDir, -limits, -ftpServer, etc...
+- `options` - support for additional options -logDir, -limits, -ftpServer, etc...

 ### Examples